Gene set analysis

 Why gene set analysis?

-Predict the functional changes of cells based on differential gene expression analysis
+Predict the functional changes of cells based on gene expression

 • Make sense of a long list of DEGs